-However, when it comes to motivation and productivity, is it better to set individual goals, which help you and your teammates develop yourselves over time, or team goals, which unite your efforts and encourage collaboration?
+However, when it comes to motivation and productivity, as a manager or business owner, is it better to set individual goals, which help you and your teammates develop yourselves over time, or team goals, which unite your efforts and encourage collaboration?

 Balancing strengths and weaknesses